JalmarazMartn/customDiagnostics/README.md

 **_If you only want to apply replace in current document you can execute command "JAM Custom Rules.
 Pick a ruleset and apply replacements in current document"_**

+**_And last: If you only want to apply replace in current document selection you can execute command "JAM Custom Rules.
+Pick a ruleset and apply replacements in current selection"_**

 To help ruleset editting will raise an error with the rules not defined included in ruleset.
 To select existing an rule to include it in a ruleset you can use this completion item (with control+Space):

 ![Replace image](https://github.com/JalmarazMartn/customDiagnostics/blob/main/images/getRuleCompletion.gif?raw=true)